Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     > You have the option of filtering by role as well as specify the time window for which logs should be collected.
 For details, refer to https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-diagnostics.

-2. Wait until the cmdlet completes and, in File Explorer, review the content of the C:\Logs folder.
+2. Wait until the cmdlet completes.
+You can review the content of the **C:\\Logs** folder in File Explorer.

     > **Note**: Disregard any error messages during the log collection.